GoutamVishwkarma/react-machine-coding-solutions/README.md

 # react-machine-coding-solutions

-Hands-on React machine coding exercises and mini-projects for interviews and practice.
-Each file is a self-contained, easy-to-understand solution.
+A collection of simple, practical React machine coding problems — focused on clarity, fundamentals, and interview preparation.
+Each snippet is self-contained, easy to run, and demonstrates a real-world concept you might face in a frontend interview.

+🚀 Features

+⚡ Clean, minimal implementations

+🧠 Covers common React interview problems

+🧩 Each file is independent and easy to understand

+🪶 Uses functional components + React hooks only

+🧰 Focus on writing maintainable, scalable code